 1.2.
 Further motivation, prior work, and some ideas from the proofs.
 The work of Eskin, Mirzakhani and Mohammadi gives a very detailed understanding of invariant measures and sets for the G-action and the P-action on strata of translation surfaces.
 A central remaining open problem is to understand horocycle invariant ergodic measures.
-Such an understanding would have an application to the fundamental problem of asymptotic growth of saddle connections on translation surfaces or rational billiards (see [EM01]).
 As we will see in §3, horospherical measures are horocycle-invariant; thus understanding horospherical measures can be seen as a contribution to the problem of understanding general horocycle-invariant measures.
-Specifically, the understanding of horospherical measures has been a key input to results on more general U-invariant measures in restricted settings - see [BSW22, ?].

-A related result was obtained in 2008, independently by Lindenstrauss and Mirzakhani [LM08] and by Hamenstädt [Ham09].
+A previous measure rigidity result for horospherical measures was obtained in 2008, independently by Lindenstrauss and Mirzakhani [LM08] and by Hamenstädt [Ham09].
 They were interested in understanding mapping class group invariant measures on the space of measured laminations.
-This question is related to the problem of classifying horospherical measures on the principal stratum.
-Our argument for Theorem 1.2 follows [LM08], which in turn is inspired by ideas of Dani [Dan78] and Margulis [Mar04] The main ingredients are the mixing of the A-action, the use of dynamical boxes, an analysis of how they transform under the A-action, and nondivergence results for the Uaction (which in the present context were obtained in [MW02]).
+By a 'duality principle' (see [LM08, §5]) this question is very closely related to the problem of classifying horospherical measures on the principal stratum.

+Our argument for Theorem 1.2 follows [LM08], which in turn is inspired by ideas of Dani [Dan78] and Margulis [Mar04] The main ingredients are the mixing of the A-action, the use of dynamical boxes and how they transform under the A-action, and nondivergence results for the U-action (which in the present context were obtained in [MW02]).
 After the requisite preparations, this argument is given in §4.
-In order to carry out the details of this argument, we discuss some geometric structures on orbit-closures for the G-action, and use these to give a precise description of horospherical measures, special flat measures, and their decomposition into conditional measures in flow boxes in §3.
-Theorem 1.3 is proved in §7.
-Theorems 1.4 and 1.5 are proved in §6.
+In order to carry out the details of this argument, we give a precise description of horospherical measures and special flat measures, and their decomposition into conditional measures in flow boxes in §3.

 1.3.
 Acknowledgements.
 We are grateful to Paul Apisa and Alex Wright for providing the proof of Theorem 7.2.
-The proof is given in Appendix A. We are also grateful to Giovanni Forni for useful comments.
-We acknowledge support from grants BSF 2016256, ISF 2019/19 and ISF-NSFC 3739/21.
+The proof is given in Appendix A. We acknowledge support from grants BSF 2016256, ISF 2019/19 and ISF-NSFC 3739/21.